 In accordance with your request, we have prepared an appraisal of the above-referenced property.
 The subject property is located at the intersection of Columbia Road and Maryland Route 108, and totals 1.087 acres of land area on two noncontiguous parcels.
 The property is owned by Howard County, Maryland in fee simple.
-The purpose of this appraisal is to estimate the contributory value of the ± 1.09 acres of land to the ± 4.29 -acre larger parcel in conjunction with proposed multifamily development.
-A utility easement totaling 23,869 sq.ft. will be conveyed on the subject site as part of Howard County's sale to the adjacent property owner.
+The purpose of this appraisal is to estimate the market value of the ± 1.09 acres and the value of the proposed perpetual easement with no development rights per the instructions of the client.
+An access easement totaling 42,253 sq.ft. will be conveyed on the subject site as part of Howard County's sale to the adjacent property owner in the second scenario.
 This appraisal report sets forth the pertinent data gathered, the techniques employed, and the reasoning leading to our value opinions.